BibleClinger/DSPassTranslator/README.md

 Xel Toolkit: https://xel-toolkit.org/

-# To run from source:
+# To use the source:

+You have two options:

-Clone this repository, and run `npm start` in the main directory.
+1. Clone this repository, and run `npm start` in the main directory.
+2. Clone this repository, and build it with Electron-Builder.

 # "Help.
 I'm a user, and I just want to run it."